Skip to content

 6. Provide feedback

-Establishing a feedback loop between marketing, sales and product development will make sure the key learnings from your GTM motions are actioned.
+Establishing a feedback loop between marketing, sales, and product development will ensure you action the key learnings from your GTM motions.

 To create this loop, you need to make individuals accountable for different parts of your strategy.